tldr-pages/tldr/pages/windows/octo.md

 `octo pack --id={{package_name}}`

-- Push package to repository on Octopus server:
+- Push a package to a repository on the Octopus server:

 `octo push --package={{package_name}}`